ssebs/ssebs-www/content/projects/images-to-pdf.md

 Convert a selection of images files into a single PDF.

-I made a tool to convert multiple image files into a single PDF, addressing the limitation of my wife’s scanner by efficiently merging individual images into a single cohesive document.
+I made a tool to convert multiple image files into a single PDF, addressing the limitation of my wife's scanner by efficiently merging individual images into a single cohesive document.

 > Written in go, there are no dependencies to worry about when sharing the tool!